AIAScience/mflux-ai-tutorials/time-series-anomaly_detection/content.md

 ## MLflow and custom models

-Facebook Prophet is not explicitly supported by MFflow.
+Facebook Prophet is not explicitly supported by MLflow.
 Fortunately, MLflow supports custom python models.
-THe ``mlflow.pyfunc`` module provides utilites for creating MLFlow models that contains user-spesific code and artifact(file) dependencies.
+The ``mlflow.pyfunc`` module provides utilites for creating MLFlow models that contains user-spesific code and artifact(file) dependencies.
 These artifact dependencies may include serialized models produced by any Python ML library.

-We will show how you can use ```mlflow.pyfunc``` for saving and loading the custom unsupervised anomaly model.
+We will show how you can use ```mlflow.pyfunc``` for saving and loading the unsupervised anomaly model.